General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Gravitational Perturbations of the Light Ray

-We note that the gauge-dependent part of the eikonal, $\psi_{\scriptscriptstyle (G)}$, contains combination of terms $k^i\varphi^i-\varphi^0$ defined by equations \eqref{phi}--\eqref{phis} which can be, in principle, eliminated with an appropriate choice of the gravitational field gauge functions $w^0$ and $w^i$.
-However, such a procedure will introduce a reference frame in the sky with a coordinate grid being sensitive to the direction to a source of light rays; that is, to the unit vector $k^i$.
-The coordinate frame obtained in this way will have the direction-dependent distortions leading to its trifling practical usage.
-For this reason we do not recommend the elimination of functions $\varphi^0$ and $\varphi^i$ from equation \eqref{pmr2} and give preference to the ADM-harmonic coordinate system which admits a much simpler and unique treatment of observable relativistic effects.
-Thus, we leave the functions $\varphi^0$ and $\varphi^i$ in equation \eqref{pmr2} where the gauge functions $w^0$ and $w^i$ are defined by formulas (\ref{nw0}), (\ref{nwi}).
+We note that the gauge-dependent part of the eikonal, $\psi_{\scriptscriptstyle (G)}$, contains combination of terms $k^i\phi^i-\phi^0$ defined by equations \eqref{phiphi}--\eqref{phis} which can be, in principle, eliminated with an appropriate choice of the gravitational field gauge functions $w^0$ and $w^i$.
+However, such a procedure will introduce a reference frame in the sky with a coordinate grid being dependent on the direction to the source of light rays that is, to the direcion of the unit vector $k^i$.
+The coordinate frame obtained in this way will have the direction-dependent distortions which can change as time goes on because of the proper motion of stars.
+For this reason the elimination of functions $\phi^0$ and $\phi^i$ from equation \eqref{pmr2} may be not practically justified.
+The ADM-harmonic coordinate chart admits a more straightforward treatment of observable relativistic effects.
+Thus, we leave the gauge functions $\phi^0$ and $\phi^i$ in equation \eqref{pmr2} along with the gauge functions $w^0$ and $w^i$ that are defined by formulas (\ref{nw0}), (\ref{nwi}).

-Expressions \eqref{pmr3}, \eqref{pmr4} for the mass- and spin-multipoles of the eikonal contains integrals.
-However, one can easily prove that the integrals from all high-order multipoles are eliminated.
-Indeed, scrutiny inspection of equations \eqref{pmr3}, \eqref{pmr4} elucidates that all the integrals from the high-order multipole moments enter the equation in combination with at least one derivative with respect to the impact parameter vector $\xi^i$.
-Hence, the differentiation rule \eqref{d11} is applied which eliminates the integrals from the high-order multipoles in the eikonal.
+Expressions \eqref{pmr3}, \eqref{pmr4} for the eikonal contain derivatives from the retarded integrals of the mass- and spin-multipoles.
+After taking the derivatives one can prove that the integrals from all high-order multipoles $(l\ge 2)$ are eliminated.
+Indeed, scrutiny inspection of equations \eqref{pmr3}, \eqref{pmr4} elucidates that all the integrals from the multipole moments enter the equation in combination with at least one derivative with respect to the impact parameter vector $\xi^i$.
+Hence, the differentiation rule \eqref{d11} is applied which eliminates the integration.

-The integral, which remains unperformed, is that from the mass monopole in equation \eqref{pmr3}.
+The only integral which must be performed, is that from the mass monopole in equation \eqref{pmr3}.
 It can be taken by parts as follows